superneutrino8/superneutrino8/README.md

 ------
 2018
 :	*ILP Kudos*
-        Training program conducted by Tata Consultnacy Services for new joiners where ILP Kudos is given to employee with top performance in training.
+        Training program conducted by Tata Consultancy Services for new joiners where ILP Kudos is given to employee with top performance in training.

 Other activities